ironlungx/pixel-view/README.md

 ### Menu System

-The library includes two types of menus: one with icons and one without.
+The library includes three types of menus: one with icons, one without icons, and one with just icons.

 ![Icon Menu](images/menu.jpg)